 Key Advantages:

-• Polycarbonate panels are virtually unbreakable.
+- Polycarbonate panels are virtually unbreakable and have exceptional impact resistance, being 250 times stronger than glass.
 This makes the material safer for many applications, especially when younger children or the elderly are involved.
 They are also highly resistant to vandalism or accidental breakage.
 This makes polycarbonate a great material for shelters, bike sheds, signs, and marine glazing.
-This is why modern sunglasses, bulletproof glass, DVDs, Blu-ray discs, computer cases, phone cases, and so on are often polycarbonate.
+This is why modern sunglasses, bulletproof glass, DVDs, Blu-ray discs, computer cases, safety shields, phone cases, and so on are often polycarbonate.

-• Polycarbonate can be flame and fire resistant and even fire retardant.
+- Polycarbonate withstands a wide range or temperatures, and can be flame and fire resistant and even fire retardant.
 Unlike acrylic sheets, flame retardant polycarbonate will not burn with an open flame and can actually be self-extinguishing.
 Polycarbonate's speed or quantity of smoke is absent or very low.
 Polycarbonate produces very few flaming droplets, which would contribute to the spread of fire by igniting other surfaces.

-• Hard wearing, polycarbonate has a long service life.
+- Hard wearing and extremely durable, resistant to cracking and shattering, polycarbonate has a long service life.
 At the end of that life, the panels are fully recyclable.

 Disadvantages: